Holds 17 companies · First observed April 2024 · Updated July 2026 Explore in the graph

 For vendors

 To run this play you need a private-offer flow on at least one marketplace, metering that reconciles to the hyperscaler's billing API, and a margin model that absorbs the marketplace fee.
-It's an enterprise-distribution lever, not a self-serve one — list where your enterprise buyers already hold commits (GCP dominates the corpus, then AWS, then Azure).
+It's an enterprise-distribution lever, not a self-serve one — list where your enterprise buyers already hold commits.
+It's now table stakes across the infra/data/tooling layer: GPU compute, inference APIs, vector databases, FinOps tools and the frontier labs all support it.

 Outlook — what to watch

-Expect marketplace billing to become table stakes for the infra cohort and to start appearing on the enterprise tiers of app-layer vendors chasing committed-use budgets.
-It stays absent from seat-based verticals (Harvey, Glean) that sell direct — if one of those lists on a marketplace, the rail will have jumped layers.
+At ~38 of 338 vendors and rising, marketplace billing is already table stakes for the infra, data and dev-tooling layer and the frontier labs; the next move is its appearance on the enterprise tiers of app-layer vendors chasing committed-use budgets.
+It stays absent from seat-based verticals (Harvey, Glean) that sell direct — if one of those lists for marketplace billing, the rail will have jumped layers, and the status would sharpen toward a cross-segment default.

 Bottom line

-Twelve of 61 corpus vendors — overwhelmingly the metered-compute cohort — let enterprises buy through a hyperscaler marketplace to draw down existing cloud commits.
-It's the default enterprise rail for infra, and almost absent above it.
+About 38 of 338 corpus vendors (~11%) — concentrated in infrastructure, data, dev-tooling and the frontier labs — let enterprises buy through a hyperscaler marketplace to draw down existing cloud commits.
+It's the default enterprise rail for that layer, and still almost absent from seat-based app verticals above it.

 FAQ